 Maximum residual disinfectant level goal or MRDLG: The level of drinking water disinfectant below which there is no known or expected risk to health.
 MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-found by laboratory analysis.
+Non-detect or "ND" means not detected and indicates that the substance was not found by laboratory analysis.